bkamapantula/bkamapantula.github.io/_posts/2020-07-20-solr-tableau.md

 # Connecting Apache Solr with Tableau

-Over the last few days we put up a demo to expose a sample dataset (indexed on Apache Solr) and to be imported in Tableau.
+Over the last few days we put up a demo to expose a sample dataset (indexed on `Apache Solr`) and to be imported in `Tableau`.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mermaid/8.6.0/mermaid.min.js"></script>